mjdhasan/01-TAXONOMY-FILES/README.md

 ## Use Cases - Point Solutions

+#### AIB - EBA Pillar 3 Reporting

+First Derivative, in partnership with Corlytics and Solidatus, has been working with AIB to prepare for forthcoming reporting requirements under the EBA's Pillar 3 ESG Disclosure regime.

 ## Use Cases - End-to-End Solutions

 ## Regulatory Taxonomy Samples e.g. EBA Pillar 3, ESG Risk Disclosure CRR 144a, Source Source: Corlytics Date Stamp: 01-Aug-2022